Jessica Simpson Glows In New Selfie As She Reunites With Her Daughters Following Long Work Trip

-Jessica Simpson is known for her natural beauty—the singer and entrepreneur recently stunned in a make-up free selfie taken in the early morning.
-But in her most recent social media snap, Simpson is simply glowing after returning home from an extended business trip to the East Coast.
+Jessica Simpson is known for her natural beauty.
+The singer and entrepreneur recently stunned in a makeup free selfie taken in the early morning.
+But in her most recent social media snap, she is simply glowing after returning home from an extended business trip to the East Coast.

-Jessica posted a new black and white photo to Instagram which shows her reuniting with her daughters, Maxwell Drew, 7, and Birdie Mae, 6 months, after a nearly week-long trip to New York.
-In the pic, a youthful-looking Jessica rests her chin on her older daughter’s shoulder as she celebrates her return home to California.
+Jessica posted a new black and white photo to Instagram which showed her reuniting with her daughters, Maxwell Drew, 7, and Birdie Mae, 6 months, after a nearly week-long trip to New York.
+In the pic, a youthful-looking Jessica rested her chin on her older daughter’s shoulder as she celebrated her return home to California.

-The 39-year-old mom of three looks happy and carefree as she smiles in the photo.
-Jessica is wearing little, if any, makeup and boasts a natural glow as she reveals she is back in her happy place with her family.
+The 39-year-old mom of three looked happy and carefree as she smiled in the photo.
+Jessica wore little, if any, makeup and boasted a natural glow as she revealed she was back in her happy place with her family.

-In the comments section of the post, Jessica’s fans remarked on her return home and her beautiful photo with her daughters.
+In the comment section of the post, Jessica’s fans remarked on her return home and her beautiful photo with her daughters.

 “Your priorities are in the right place.
 Beautiful family!!!!!!” one fan wrote.